MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- scale up to 64000 IOPS
 		- attachable storage linked with EC2 instance one at a time
 		  - but one instance to one EBS volume (not multiple)
-		- supports encryption and snap shots
+		- supports encryption and snapshots
-		- By using Amazon EBS, data on the root device will **persist independently from the lifetime of the instance**.
+		- By using Amazon EBS, data on the root device will persist independently from the lifetime of the instance.
 - encryption (of root device)
 	- EBS root volumes of your default AMI's can be encrypted (unlike before); additional volumes can be encrypted
 	- to encrypt a volume after provisioned, create a snapshot, make a copy, and encrypt the copied snapshot, create AMI based on it, launch instance from AMI